 AHaH nodes are building blocks.
 You use them to build models, and we have only just begun doing that.
 We are aiming for all sorts of models across perception, planning and control.
 We have shown decision trees, linear classifiers, fully-connected layers, combinatorial solvers, robotic arm actuators, reconfigurable logic and more.
 Our goal with the paper was not to show a model.
 It was to show a generic adaptive building block circuit that can be used to make many models.

 Backprop is a wonderfully useful algorithm and works well with current methods of computing.
 However, it is clear that backprop is not operating in the brain (at least in the way it is currently formulated mathematically) and hence there are clearly other methods available.
 When constraining solutions based on physics and circuits, so as to side-step the adaptive power problem, backprop becomes problematic.
 It is important to understand how intertwined machine learning is with the computational platforms that enable it.
 When the constraints of those platforms change, the optimal machine learning models change.
 Large GPU back-prop trained models today contain perhaps 100 million to 1 billion weights.
 The human cortex contains about 150,000 billion synapses and consumes about billion time less energy and space.
 That said, we’ve seen a few studies showing how to attain backprop operating in interesting ways that may be easy to port to kT-RAM and memristors in general, for example here.
+A number of groups are working on neuromemristive back-prop.
 Here is one of backpropagation’s inventors, Geoffrey Hinton, talking about back prop and STDP.
 Once we develop and perfect AHaH based methods that achieve primary performance parity with existing methods like backprop, Knowm will dominate in secondary metrics such as power efficiency, speed, and cost.
 At that point, backprop as it currently exists will be obsolete.
 Until then, memristors are likely still going to be the most efficient path to implementation of the backpropagation algorithm in hardware.

 AHaH is not just a ‘local rule’. kT-RAM instructions are paired, but they do not have to occur one right after each other.
 For example: FF-RH or FF-RL.
 In the first instruction (FF) you can read the device.
 You can then compare with other node activations and do whatever you want.
 You can then send an RH or RL or whatever command at a later time.
 If you want unsupervised learning you would send a compound instruction like FF-RU.
 By creating conditionals of instructions, the space of possible routines grow very large.
 This gets even bigger with “split-conditionals”: groups of synapses can be read together and sub-groups can get different instructions.
 When you pair kT-RAM instructions with programmable routines, the space of available learning algorithms is truly enormous.